Generic selectors

 Ernst-Kuzorra-Weg 1, 45891 Gelsenkirchen

-In terms of parking, you should not have any issues since the ground has space for around 14,000 cars.
+In terms of parking, there is space for around 14,000 cars near the stadium.
 Even if this is not sufficient, there is plenty of on-street parking that can save the day.
-This makes the Veltins Arena a joy to reach by car and not many stadiums can boast of this capability.
+This makes the Veltins Arena a joy to reach by car, and not many stadiums can boast of this capability.

 By train or metro